Residents report water leak at Knoxville apartment building with many previously reported issues

 Funchess lives on the 12th floor, and she said when she turns the faucet on the tub to heat water up for a shower, no water comes out.

 Summit Towers said the problem has been going on for around two weeks.
-They said the leak is believed to be between the building's mechanical room and the sidewalk.
-They also said the issues residents faced related to low water pressure are mostly on the upper floors during high-usage times.
+It said the leak is believed to be between the building's mechanical room and the sidewalk.
+It also said the issues residents faced related to low water pressure are mostly on the upper floors during high-usage times.

-"You can complain until you turn blue in the face, but until higher-ups do something about it, management has their hands tied," said Funchess.
+"You can complain until you turn blue in the face, but until higher-ups do something about it, management has their hands tied," Funchess said.

 She also said she loves where she lives, and does not blame the managers of the building.
 She also said she hopes the water issues will be fixed soon.